The Pineapple Guava

 How To Grow Feijoa Trees – Care and Growing conditions

-This is a frost tolerant fruit tree, try growing it in a position with protection from the hot afternoon sun for best results.
+This is a frost tolerant fruit tree once established however is susceptible to frost damage when young, try growing it in a position with protection from the hot afternoon sun for best results.

 - Feijoa trees require little care once established.